stanford-policylab/opp/data_readme.md

 - Search/contraband information is missing
 - subject_race is based on DfndRace, which is passed through as raw_dfnd_race;
   though the data do not include classification of drivers as Hispanic.

+**2023 update**:
+- 218,674 new stops added.
+- Individuals whose race was marked as `M` have been recoded to `other`, rather than `hispanic`, as in the previous release.

 ## Tulsa, OK
 ### 2009-01-01 to 2016-12-31